naragurgel/workout_prescription/README.md

 - As an trainer, I want to be able to create and manage the available workouts in the system.
 - As a trainer, I want to be able to assign workout prescriptions to my clients so that I can help them reach their fitness goals.
 - As a user, I want to check sets, reps, rest time for each exercise in my workout prescription.
-- As a user, I want to visit the website to receive personalized exercise plans and guidance, so that I can achieve my fitness goals effectively
+- As a user, I want to visit the website to receive personalized exercise plans and guidance, so that I can achieve my fitness goals effectively.
 - As a user, I want to log in to my account so that I can securely access my workout prescription personalized information.
-- As a user, I want to have a user-friendly interface that guides me through the website to register and to acess my workout.
+- As a user, I want to have a user-friendly interface that guides me through the website to register and to access my workout.
 - As a trainer, I want to delete a workout, so I can remove it from my list of saved workouts if it's no longer relevant.

 ## Feasibility vs Importance